illusory0x0/moonbit-evolution/proposals/0002-generics-traits.md

 and the experience with traits/typeclass is still quite good, so it was necessary to enhance the ability of the trait.

-### Improve performance via avoiding dynamic dispath
+### Improve performance via avoiding dynamic dispatch

-Now that the `Show` trait calls the `&Logger` trait object using dynamic dispath can affect performance.
+Now that the `Show` trait calls the `&Logger` trait object using dynamic dispatch can affect performance.

 ```moonbit
 pub(open) trait Show {